sbidoul/runboat/README.md

     accessible;
   - when the initializaiton job fails, flag the deployment as failed;
   - when there are too many deployments started, stop the oldest started;
-  - when there are too many deployments, deleted the oldest created;
+  - when there are too many deployments, delete the oldest created;
   - when a deployment is deleted, run a cleanp job to drop the database and delete all kubernetes resources associated with the deployment.